JulieMckenna/Enigma-Bombe/README.md

 # Enigma-Bombe
 Creating an Enigma Machine and Bombe Machine

-Will be using Python and creating a user interface for people to encrypt and decrypt messages as they would like
+Will be using Python and creating a user interface for people to encrypt and decrypt messages as they would like.

+We will use databases to keep track of daily settings for the enigma.
+We will also use a database for the bombe, and will help keep track of combonations that had been tried and failed.

 Enigma:
 Required Parts - a plugboard(allows up to 10 letters to be swapped), 3 rotors(offset the alphabet), a reflector(the final step)